Window Functions Overview

 Most Window Functions in AQL have the following parameters:

-• partition (alias reset) -> The column used to divide the table rows into multiple groups (partitions).
+) -> The column used to divide the table rows into multiple groups (partitions).
+You can use'rows'

-• order -> The column used to order the rows within each partition.
+-> The column used to order the rows within each partition.
+You can use'rows'

 Each parameter corresponds to one of the three basic concepts of window functions: partitioning, ordering, and frame.
 These concepts will be explained in detail in the following sections.